drHisune/drHisune/README.md

 </p>

 ---
-Backend developer striving for systematic thinking, well-structured architecture, and high-quality implementation.
+Backend developer focused on systematic thinking, well-structured architecture and high-quality implementation.

 My goal is to design reliable solutions that make a positive impact on people’s lives.